zhrispineda/Settings-iOS/README.md

 </details>

 ## Usage
-Open the project in Xcode and run with either a Simulator instance or a physical device running iOS or iPadOS with Developer Mode enabled as a destination.
+Open in Xcode and run with either Simulator or a physical device running iOS or iPadOS with Developer Mode enabled as a destination.

 > [!IMPORTANT]
 > You may need to change the bundle identifier of the app to be able to sign it with Xcode for use on a physical device.